 CENTRAL POINT SOFTWARE, 15220 N.W.
-GREENBRIER PARKWAY, #200, BEAVERTON, OR 97006, (503) 690-8090 opy II Plus - Central Point's enormously popular utility program - has a new suit of clothes.
+GREENBRIER PARKWAY, #200, BEAVERTON, OR 97006, (503) 690-8090 opy II Plus - Central Point's enormously popular utility program has a new suit of clothes.
 Version 9 is easier to use, and its disk copier stands alone in its range of abilities.
-As a general-purpose utility, however, Copy II Plus may have slipped from its role as market leader.
+As a generalpurpose utility, however, Copy II Plus may have slipped from its role as market leader.
+The disk copier has been updated to understand the protection schemes of dozens of new software packages and is the major enhancement in the program's Version 9.
+Other major improvements include full mouse support and a provision for launching other programs.
+The reasons you need Copy II Plus are twofold: First, it lets you do necessary maintenance such as copying, moving, erasing, and otherwise manipulating files and disks; but it also lets you make archival copies of your copy-protected software.
+You can even alter some copy-protected programs so that they'll run on a hard-disk drive.
+One of main problems with copyprotected software is that it's not designed to operate correctly with hard drives, RAM (random-access memory) drives, or many accelerators.

-ProDOS 8 utilities and disk copier; 128K enhanced Apple IIe, IIc/IIc Plus,IIcs; off-disk copy protection for certain parameters; \$39.96
+ProDOS 8 utilities and disk copier; 128K enhanced Apple IIe, IIc/IIc Plus,IIcs; off-disk copy protection for certain parameters; \$39.9